For Adult Women with ADHD

 ADHD in the Workplace as a Woman and a Man

-The Duke Center for Girls & Women with ADHD's director of engagement, Jennifer Gierisch, PhD, and Scott Hicok, former chief program officer at Camp Southern Ground, discussed their experiences with ADHD in the workplace.
+Jennifer Gierisch, PhD, director of engagement at the Duke Center for Girls & Women with ADHD, and Scott Hicok, former chief program officer at Camp Southern Ground, share their experiences with ADHD in the workplace.

 Click below to view our YouTube series of short videos.